Quantum shockwave at the quasi-relativistic resonance

 so that we asymptotically reach the power: $P/\mathcal{P}\rightarrow P_d$, for large fields: $A_m\gg A_d$ (see figure \ref{fig1} (b)).

-To give some sense of the scale, note that the shockwave threshold is given by the potential $A_s$ from the Eq. (\ref{As}).
-E.g. for an infrared frequency: $\omega=ck=100\ \mbox{THz}$, and electron that was initially at rest $(p_{x,y}=0)$ we need the electric field: $E_s=ckA_s=1\ \mbox{kV/m}$, which is small precisely due to the resonant nature of the effect.
-The threshold field can also be further reduced by working at smaller frequencies.
-Another reason that the field is so low is the extremely low mass (i.e. the rest energy $mc^2\approx10\ \mu\mbox{eV}$) of the electron in graphene, but it is interesting that one can even reduce this threshold field further by increasing the electron momentum $p_x$ along the field (see Eq. (\ref{As})).
+To give some sense of the scale, we can look at the shockwave threshold given by the potential $A_s$ from the Eq. (\ref{As}).
+E.g. for an infrared frequency: $\omega=ck=100\ \mbox{THz}$, and electron that was initially at rest $(p_{x,y}=0)$ we need a very low electric field: $E_s=\omega A_s=1\ \mbox{kV/m}$, which can be reduced even further by working at smaller frequencies.
+This field is low because of the low mass (i.e. the rest energy $mc^2\approx10\ \mu\mbox{eV}$) of the electron in graphene and can be reduced even further by increasing the electron momentum $p_x$ along the field (cf. Eq. (\ref{As})).
+The reason for such a strong nonlinear (shockwave) response at such low fields is precisely the resonant nature of the effect.
+Moreover, while typical resonant transitions between discrete levels yield strong nonlinear response only for discrete frequencies, the velocity resonance (described in this paper) yields a strong nonlinear response over a broadband spectrum.